 Thank you to Fr Brendan Grady who has shared his reflection with us today.
-Fr Brendan is the Chaplain for the Shrine, plus Parish Priest and Prior.

 As we each do our best to live within the necessary restrictions that the current situation demands of us as responsible and caring people, there seems to be among many a real renewed appreciation of our need for one another.
 We are so filled with gratitude, especially expressed on Thursday evenings when many join in clapping for our dedicated NHS and other key staff, as we recognise the tremendous generosity, selflessness and sacrifices that are being offered for the common good.